Structured and Fast Optimization: The Kronecker SGD Algorithm: Asynchronous Tree and Kronecker Structured Data

 Note that the above statements are for the general case, that is, there are no requirements for the input data.
 Since we use the stochastic gradient descent method, each iteration randomly selects a batch $S_t$ from the set $[n]$.
-The \textbf{query} operation is executed for the trees whose indexes are in the set $S_t$ but not all the $n$ trees, that is why this data structure is called \textsc{AsynchronizeTree}.
+The \textbf{query} operation is executed for the trees whose indexes are in the set $S_t$ but not all the $n$ trees, that is why this data structure is called \textsc{AsynchronousTree}.
+We give a formal statement discussing \textsc{AsynchronousTree}'s operations' time cost in Theorem~\ref{thm:correlation_tree_data_structure}, Section~\ref{sec:asynchronize_tree}

-\paragraph{Kronecker Structured Data.} Recall that in the \textbf{update} operation of data structure \textsc{AsynchronizeTree}, we need to compute the inner products between $w_r$ and the $n$ data points, i.e., the quantity $X^\top w_r$, where $X=[x_1, \cdots, x_n]$.
+{\bf Kronecker Structured Data.} Recall that in the \textbf{update} operation of data structure \textsc{AsynchronousTree}, we need to compute the inner products between $w_r$ and the $n$ data points, i.e., the quantity $X^\top w_r$, where $X=[x_1, \cdots, x_n]$.
 When the data points have Kronecker property such that $x_i=\vect(\ov{x}_i\ov{x}_i^\top)\in\R^d$ for each $i\in[n]$, it would be efficient to compute the matrix-vector multiplication $X^{\top}w_r$.
 In particular, we have the following equation

 where $\ov{X}=[\ov{x}_1, \cdots, \ov{x}_n]$ and $\vect^{-1}(\cdot)$ is the inverse vectorization operator.
 Then the computing of $X^\top w_r$ is transferred to the fast matrix multiplication.

 At the $t$-th iteration, we need to compute the gradient vector denoted as $\delta_{t,r}$ to update the weight vector $w_r$ with $r\in[m]$, that is, $w_r(t+1)=w_r(t)+\delta_{t,r}$.
 When $w_r$ changes, we need to recompute $w_r^\top x_i$ for $i\in[n]$.
 Since $w_r(t)^\top x_i$ is already known, in order to compute $w_r(t+1)^\top x_i$, we only need to compute $\delta_{t,r}^\top x_i$.
 To be specific, the vector $\delta_{t,r}$ has such form $\delta_{t,r}=X_{:, S_t}\cdot c$ with $c\in\R^{|S_t|}$, then we have $\delta_{t,r}^\top x_i=c^\top X_{:,S_t}^\top x_i$, where for $j\in[|S_t|]$,